robertthiesmeier/robertthiesmeier/README.md

 📫 Please contact me for any questions: robert.thiesmeier@ki.se

-**Summer School 🏫 of Modern Methods in Biostatistics and Epidemiology 📊 : https://www.bioepiedu.org**
+**Summer School 🏫 on Modern Methods in Biostatistics and Epidemiology 📊 : https://www.bioepiedu.org**